-While CPU speeds and hard disk drive capacities have been increasing exponentially, hard disk drive input/output per second (IOPS) have only improved slightly, putting constraints on application performance.
-One way IT administrators have compensated is to tier application data storage and use faster, more expensive hard disk drives for some things and slower, less expensive hard disk drives for others.
+One way IT administrators have compensated is to tier application data storage and use faster, more expensive HDDs for some items and slower, less expensive HDDs for others.
 This is known as hierarchical storage management (HSM).
 The goal of HSM is to increase service levels to critical applications and data sets, while reducing the overall cost of data storage.

-In general, the lower the tier’s number in a tiered storage hierarchy, the more expensive the storage media and the less time it takes to retrieve data.
-An enterprise that requires selected applications to be accessed very quickly may choose to use expensive single-level cell (SLC) solid state storage in its very highest tier, which some storage professionals are calling tier 0.
+In general, the lower the number of the tier in a tiered storage hierarchy, the more expensive the storage media and the less time it takes to retrieve data on that tier.
+An enterprise that requires selected applications to be accessed very quickly may choose to use expensive solid-state storage in its very fastest tier, which some data storage professionals call Tier 0.

-The addition of tier 0 storage to the storage hierarchy presents a paradigm shift.
-It represents a change from simply moving less active data to slower, less expensive storage to focusing on efforts to move more active data to faster, more expensive storage.
+The addition of Tier 0 to the data storage hierarchy represents a change from moving less active data to slower, less expensive storage to a focus on moving more active data to faster, more expensive storage.

-Here is an example of what an imaginary storage hierarchy that incorporates tier 0 might look like:
+Here is an example of what a storage hierarchy that incorporates Tier 0 might look like:

 Before the common use of solid-state drives (SSDs), Tier 0 used a RAM disk or assigned a block of server RAM to function as a virtual disk drive.
 But using system RAM for this task takes away from the RAM available for computation.
 While the first SSDs were much more expensive than today's products, the cost per gigabyte was still lower than using system RAM, and they allowed for greater amounts of storage for higher-speed access than the HDDs used in Tier 1.
 RAM disks also require constant power, while SSDs are made of nonvolatile flash memory.